wexi/amforth-shadow/doc/source/TG/Implementation.rst

 The other loop construct starts with :command:`begin` too.
-The control flow is further organized with :command:`while` and :command:`repeat`. :command:`while` checks wether a flag is true and leaves the loop while repeat unconditionally repeats it.
+The control flow is further organized with :command:`while` and :command:`repeat`. :command:`while` checks wether a flag is true and leaves the loop while :command:`repeat` unconditionally repeats it.
+Multiple :command:`while` 's  are possible, they have to be terminated properly with a :command:`then` for each of them (except the one, which is terminated with the :command:`repeat`.

 .. code-block:: forth